samrocketman/gitlab-mirrors/CONTRIBUTING.md

   with your own and ease integrating updated code if we're both concurrently developing.
 * When your feature is ready make a pull request to the *development* branch.
-  Pull requests to the master branch will not be accepted.
-The master branch is intended to drive production systems and only stable production-ready commits will be made to it.
+  Pull requests to the main branch will not be accepted.
+The main branch is intended to drive production systems and only stable production-ready commits will be made to it.